 What is an IRN and why is it important?

-What are common rejection reasons and how to prevent them?
+What are common e-invoice rejection reasons?

 Will e-invoicing speed up payments?